Release notes

 Users can create service connections that provide a Client ID and Client Secret service credentials.
 These credentials are used for authentication by using OAuth 2.0.

-Polaris Catalog is provided with a web application to simplify the management of the catalog.
+Open Catalog is provided with a web application to simplify the management of the catalog.
 Within the UI, users can manage catalogs, service principals, and the privileges for service principals.

 A role-based access control (RBAC) security model is included, so customers can manage the level of access each user or user group is allowed on the catalog.
 For more information, see Access control.

-Credential Vending
+Credential vending

-Access to the storage objects where the data resides is managed by Polaris Catalog.
+Access to the storage objects where the data resides is managed by Open Catalog.
 When a user requests access to a table, whether for read or write, a temporary scoped storage credential is generated and passed back to the calling engine, which provides the appropriate access permissions to the folder in which the data resides within the storage.

 Considerations and limitations